-Once all transcripts have been coded, a draft list of codes will be finalised by JHD and EB, and shared with the wider team (MP, LB, ) for review and feedback.he wider team will come together to Following theme generation, a further wider team meeting will be held to review the themes and consider their quality, boundaries, meaningfulness, and coherence following guidance by Braun and Clarke (2012).
+Once all transcripts have been coded, a draft list of codes will be finalised by JHD and EB, and shared with the wider team (YRs, MP, LB, OD) for review and feedback.
+The wider team will then come together to generate sub-themes within the existing broad themes, as well as consider if themes need to be revised or new themes can be created through interpretation of the data.
+Following theme and sub-theme generation, a further wider team meeting will be held to review the themes and sub-themes, and consider their quality, boundaries, meaningfulness, and coherence, following guidance by Braun and Clarke (2012).
 This will lead to the creation of an initial thematic map, indicating themes and sub-themes, and thematic relationships.
-Finally, this will be shared with the wider team to review and feedback.
+Finally, this will be shared back with the wider team to review and feedback.
 We will document the process of theme generation with reflexive notes.
-The final themes and sub-themes will be presented as a thematic map and in a table, with a colour grading to indicate frequency and verbatim quotes to exemplify sub-themes.
+The final themes and sub-themes will be presented as a thematic map and in a table, with a colour grading to indicate frequency and verbatim quotes to exemplify sub-themes (more details can be found in the supplementary materials).

+.

 Table 1: The phases of reflexive thematic analysis